Glagan/MyMangaDex/README.md

 Apart from the automatic MyAnimeList update, the same modal of the Manga page is added, to easily update all informations of an entry.
 The extension can also automatically update your MangaDexList when required, for example when you start reading a manga or when you complete it...
 This option is disabled by default, you need to enable it in the options.

+### History page

+MyMangaDex can remember more than your last 10 read chapters and display all of them.

 ### MAL Import

 The import from MAL feature set the last read chapter of every manga you follow on MangaDex using your MyAnimeList data.